 Struggling to write real estate descriptions that sell?
-Chances are you’re using generic words that keep you from standing out.
+Chances are you’re using tired phrases that keep you from standing out—or making the right impression with prospects.
 Take note of these common real estate description clichés and why they could be costing you valuable inquiries.

 If you’re in the real estate industry, chances are you’ve read more than your fair share of real estate ads over the years.
-And like me, you’ve probably noticed that most don’t really draw you in.
-Why?
+You’ve also probably noticed that most sound the same.

-Property descriptions are written so capriciously that real estate listings tend to sound the same.
+Property descriptions are written so carelessly that real estate listings tend to sound uniform.